-By Darren Hamshaw, Intelligent Fingerprinting
+By Josh Klein-Davies, Intelligent Fingerprinting

-The UK’s figures aren’t the highest usage rate in Europe, but it does show just how widespread drug misuse is and raises concerns when it comes to health and safety in the workplace.
+The UK’s figures aren’t the highest usage rate in Europe, but they do show just how widespread drug misuse is and raise concerns when it comes to health and safety in the workplace.

-In a high-risk environment such as the construction business, there’s clearly a requirement for firms to deliver on their corporate responsibility obligations.
+In a high-risk environment such as a construction site, there’s clearly a requirement for firms to deliver on their corporate responsibility obligations.
 There are also potentially serious consequences for failing to do this, with the Misuse of Drugs Act making it an offense for managers to knowingly allow the taking of drugs on workplace premises.

 Like other workplace drug testing organizations, construction firms have to think carefully about selecting the drug test method that best meets the requirements set out in their drug policy.
 For example, while some employers have a zero-tolerance approach towards drug taking by employees at any time, other companies consider their employees’ leisure activities their own business, so long as they are fit for duty when they arrive at work.
 However, different drug testing methods provide different ‘windows of detection’, so employers need to choose the best approach to support their drug misuse policy.
-Some methods will indicate very recent drug use – for example just before an employee starts their shift – while others will detect use several days ago – such as at the weekend – even though the employee is no longer under the influence of the drug when they come to work.
+Some methods will indicate very recent drug use – such as just before an employee starts their shift – while others will detect use several days ago – such as at the weekend – even though the employee is no longer under the influence of the drug when they come to work.

 Urine-based tests offer a longer window of detection, which means an employee could screen positive and possibly be suspended from work as a result of drug use a few days earlier, despite being fit for duty at the time of the test.
 Of course, any positive screening result should always be verified with a laboratory confirmation test.